fuhrman-lab/academic-kickstart/content/post/515Y-926R-qiime2-pipeline/index.md

 * 18S sequences with Metazoa subtracted according to SILVA132 classifications

 * 18S sequences with Metazoa subtracted according to PR2 classifications

+**UPDATE July 2019 - The purpose of these additional scripts is to easily compare the classifications at different confidence levels all in one file known as a “Lookup Table”.
+This is particularly useful in instances where the default classification classifies the eASV as “Bacteria”, but a less stringent confidence level might classify that eASV further as actually a Mitochondrial sequence.**

+**One of the options of the qiime feature-classifier classify-sklearn step is to designate the --p-confidence threshold, which limits the depth for taxonomic assignments.
+The default setting is 0.7, indicating that the classifier is at least 70% confident in its classification.
+New scripts were added to the pipeline to re-run the classification step at less stringent confidence levels (0.5, 0.3, and -1).
+A --p-confidence value set at -1 disables the confidence calculation.**

+* EUK Scripts: E19-E22
+* PROK Scripts: P14-P17
+* For the DADA2 version of the pipeline only*

+**UPDATE March 2019 - New functionality has been added for automatically slicing and dicing eASV tables according to various pre-set categories (e.g. 16S sequences without chloroplasts or mitochondria, 18S sequences with Metazoan sequences removed; see below for exact categories), and automatically making qiime2 barplots for each of these categories.
+Also, the repository was cleaned up so that the previous (confusing) way of cloning different branches is no longer used - now you just have clone the master branch and you will find all 3 pipeline variants stored in separate folders.**